linux-integrity/ima-doc/ima-configuration.rst

 This boolean affects measurement behavior.
 In detail, there are three
 factors:

 #.
-IMA status booleans, which indicate that the file has been opened
+IMA status bits, which indicate whether the file has been opened
    for change since the last IMA measurement
 #.
 The IMA hash table, which tracks files already measured
 #.
 This kernel configuration flag CONFIG_IMA_DISABLE_HTABLE

-The boolean is based on ``iversion`` for filesystems mounted with ``iversion``.
+The IMA status bits are based on ``iversion`` for filesystems mounted with ``iversion``.
 Without ``iversion``, it is assumed that the file changed.

-NOTE: So that IMA will process the same hash again when seen in different contexts, there are several boolean status bits:
+NOTE: So that IMA will re-measure the same hash again when seen in different contexts, IMA state includes several boolean status bits:

-* ima_file
+* ima_file - true if the file has been measured
 * ima_mmap
 * ima_bprm
 * ima_read